USEPA/MCSimMod/paper/paper.md

 # Summary

 Many physical and biological phenomena can be described using mathematical models based on ordinary differential equations (ODEs).
 In such a model, an ODE describes how a "state variable" changes (quantitatively) with respect to an independent variable (e.g., time or position).
-In general, a model can include several state variables, each with its own ODE, so the model can be expressed as a system of ODEs.
+In general, an ODE model can include several state variables, each with its own ODE, so the model can be expressed as a system of ODEs.
 Thus, if $y$ is a vector of $n$ state variables, an ODE model that describes the state of the system at $t$ (i.e., at a specific time or value of the independent variable) can be expressed as
 \begin{equation} \label{eq:ode_general}
   \frac{\textrm{d}}{\textrm{d}t} y(t) = f(y(t), \theta, t),
 \end{equation}